mocklis/mocklis.docs/source/reference/index.rst

 and track the different access methods independently.
 The current value checks exist for properties and indexers only, where the latter takes a list of key-value pairs to check.

-To check that verifications have been met, call `Assert` on the top-most verification group, as done in the last example.
+To check that verifications have been met, call ``Assert`` on the top-most verification group, as done in the last example.

 Experimental Stuff
 ==================

-Mocklis has a project & associated NuGet package for experimental things; Mocklis.Experimental.
-It is meant for things that are in a bit of flux and may either graduate to the main Mocklis package, or be found wanting and deleted.
+Mocklis has a project & associated NuGet package for experimental things: ``Mocklis.Experimental``.
+It is meant for things that are in a bit of flux and may either graduate to the main ``Mocklis`` package, or be found wanting and deleted.

 Gate steps
 ----------

-The idea behind a `Gate` is that it will complete a Task (as in TPL Task), when the step is called.
-The Task can then be used to drive other things happening in the step, effectively forcing a strict ordering of events in the face of many threads running.
+The idea behind the ``Gate`` step is that it will complete a ``Task`` (as in Task Parallel Library), when the step is called.
+The ``Task`` can then be used to drive other things happening in the step, effectively forcing a strict ordering of events in the face of many threads running.

-The syntax is still very experimental - it only exists for `Method` mocks currently & might well be killed off altogether...
+The syntax is still very experimental - it currently only exists for 'Method' mocks, and might well be killed off altogether...

 .. sourcecode:: csharp